Puckett-Lab/deepRetinotopy/README.md

     git clone git@github.com:Puckett-Lab/deepRetinotopy.git

-Finally, note that in order to generate the left and right hemisphere views of the retinotopic maps (as in our manuscript), you have to install the following git repository:
+Finally, install the following git repository for plots:

     pip install git+https://github.com/felenitaribeiro/nilearn.git

-## Processed data

-All processed data are available at https://osf.io/95w4y/.

-## Figures

-Polar angle and eccentricity maps, as shown in the manuscript (Figure 3-5), were generated using the following scripts:

-- ./plots/left(right)_hemi/Eccentricity_maps_L(R)H.py
-- ./plots/left(right)_hemi/PA_maps_L(R)H.py

-Final model (among the five models that were trained with the final architecture) was selected based on their performance using the development dataset.
-Scripts for this assessment are:

-- ./plots/left(right)_hemi/ModelEval_FinalModel_ecc.py
-- ./plots/left(right)_hemi/ModelEval_FinalModel_PA.py

-## Descriptive statistics
+## Manuscript

-Explained variance and mean error of our models' predictions versus an average map were determined with the following scripts:

-- ./plots/left(right)_hemi/ModelEval_explainedVar_ecc.py
-- ./plots/left(right)_hemi/ModelEval_explainedVar_PA.py
-- ./plots/left(right)_hemi/ModelEval_MeanDeltaTheta_ecc.py
-- ./plots/left(right)_hemi/ModelEval_MeanDeltaTheta_PA.py
+This folder contains all source code necessary to reproduce all figures and summary statistics in our manuscript.

-## Generalization
+## Models

-Scripts to load our model and apply to the test dataset are the following:
+This folder contains all source code necessary to train a new model and to generate predictions on the test dataset using our pre-trained models.

-- ./ModelEvalGeneralizability_ecc.py
-- ./ModelEvalGeneralizability_PA.py
+## Retinotopy

+This folder contains all source code necessary to replicate datasets generation, in addition to functions and labels used for figures and models' evaluation.

 ## Citation

-Please cite our paper if you use our model or if it was somewhat useful for you :wink:
+Please cite our paper if you used our model or if it was somewhat helpful for you :wink:

     @article{Ribeiro2020,
         title = {{Predicting brain function from anatomy using geometric deep learning}},